APEC collaboration on energy aims to help progress towards two specific aspirational goals announced APEC Ministers and Leaders:

 APEC ESIS provides up-to-date information about energy efficiency standards and labelling that apply to products in the APEC region.
 It allows policy agencies, standards and labelling practitioners, and producers and suppliers of products to see what standards are being developed or adopted in different economies for different products.
 As well as helping to promote regional energy efficiency, APEC ESIS contributes to regional harmonisation of standards and conformance procedures, which results in more rapid trade flows, reduced costs and greater integration of production networks.
 Collaborative Labelling and Appliance Standards Program (CLASP) maintains APEC ESIS on behalf of the APEC Expert Group on Energy Efficiency and Conservation (EGEEC).

 The primary objective of this project is to improve energy policy decision-making in APEC member economies by improving the quality and availability of basic energy data.
 The project collects energy data and relevant information from member economies for an online APEC Energy Database and publishes the APEC Energy Statistics.
 The database will encompass energy demand and supply, energy prices, CO2 emissions, and socio-economic data.
 Based on the above work, “APEC Energy Statistics” and “APEC Energy Handbook” are published annually.

 In 2001 the Joint Oil Data Initiative (JODI) was launched.
-This initiative is a collaborative oil information collection programme in its 10th year of operation that is undertaken by APEC, the Organization of the Petroleum Exporting Countries (OPEC), the IEA, the International Energy Forum, and the United Nations Environment Programme.
-The JODI database has been helpful for oil producers, consumers, researchers and analysts.
-In October 2011, the 8th JODI Oil Conference was held in Beijing, China, marking the 10th anniversary of JODI.
+This initiative is a collaborative oil information collection programme undertaken by APEC, the Organization of the Petroleum Exporting Countries (OPEC), the International Energy Agency (IEA), the International Energy Forum, and the United Nations Environment Programme.
+The JODI database has been helpful for oil and gas producers, consumers, researchers and analysts.